"My Voice"

 The specific test is chosen according to the clinical condition.

-Videofluoroscopy which is usually the first test done to most patients, records swallowing during fluoroscopy.
-It allows accurate visualization and study of the sequence of events which make up a swallow; it is limited to the cervical esophagus.
+Videofluoroscopy (VF) which is usually the first test done to most patients, records swallowing during fluoroscopy.
+(Picture 38) It allows accurate visualization and study of the sequence of events which make up a swallow; it is limited to the cervical esophagus.
 The video, taken from both the front and the side, can be viewed at a slower speeds to enable accurate study.
-This helps identify abnormal movement of food, such as aspiration, pooling, movement of anatomic structures, pharyngeal constrictor spasm, pharyngoesophageal stricture,
+This helps identify abnormal movement of food, such as aspiration, residue, strictures, pooling, and movement of anatomic structures, muscle activities, pharyngeal constrictor spasm, pharyngoesophageal stricture, and exact oral and pharyngeal transit times.
+It can also evaluate the voice prosthesis status.
+The effects of various barium consistencies and positions can be tested.
+Thick or solid food boluses can be used for patients who complain of solid food dysphagia.

 Esophageal videofluoroscopy (arrow shows stricture)